The world of translation is progressing at breakneck speed, as machine translation (MT) methods are being increasingly perfected .

 While machine translation has made considerable leaps, it’s still IT software and is not yet 100% comparable to the human mind.

-One of the main shortcomings in the previous analysis of the source text is usually the recognition of nuances according to the context.
+One of its main weaknesses in the preliminary analysis of the source text is usually the recognition of nuances according to the context.
 This continues to be a complicated challenge for machine translation software, even with the help of translation memories stored from previous translations.

-The context and cultural meanings of the source language and the target language are still difficult to identify for automated tools.
+Cultural context and meanings in the source and target languages are still difficult to identify for automated tools.

 While in recent years they have undergone a process of refinement and will continue to do so at an accelerating pace, the reality is that, for the time being, machine translation cannot completely replace human translation.
 They must work together for the same cause: to achieve increasingly accurate translations with a more efficient process.
 As a result, many companies choose to use machine translation and carry out a postediting process.

-The post-editing process of machine translations comprises the translation of a corpus by a machine translation tool and subsequent review by a human translator.
+The postediting process involves the translation of a corpus by machine translation followed by proofreading carried out by a human translator.
 This way, mistakes that the machine translation tool has not properly resolved can be detected, but without the delays associated with a translation carried out solely by a human translator.